-‘Klop stepped up big’: Storm head coach Gary Kloppenburg has pushed all the right buttons in leading Seattle back to WNBA Finals
+‘Klop stepped up big’: Coach Gary Kloppenburg has pushed all the right buttons in leading Storm back to WNBA Finals

 In a women’s basketball league where eight of the 12 teams are coached by men, he’s pushed for more women coaches and advocated on behalf of Storm assistant Noelle Quinn.

-Kloppenburg has also voiced support for players who have spearheaded the WNBA’s social justice reform agenda.
+Kloppenburg also has voiced support for players who have spearheaded the WNBA’s agenda of social justice reform.

-“During these times, the best way I can lead is to listen, learn, follow their example and be an ally,” Kloppenburg said weeks ago when player’s engaged in two-day work stoppage as the league reacted to the police shooting of Jacob Blake, a 29-year-old Black man.
+“During these times, the best way I can lead is to listen, learn, follow their example and be an ally,” Kloppenburg said weeks ago when players engaged in two-day work stoppage as the league reacted to the police shooting of Jacob Blake, a 29-year-old Black man.
 “I couldn’t be prouder of how these players have educated themselves and used this season to try to enact real change in this world.”

-Kloppenburg, who had been a Storm assistant since 2017 and twice an interim coach in 2017 and 2019, won over the team with his sincere and genuine self-effacing personality and an open-door policy that empowered players into decision-making roles.
+Kloppenburg, who had been a Storm assistant since 2017 and twice an interim coach (2017 and 2019), won over the team with his sincere and genuine self-effacing personality and an open-door policy that empowered players into decision-making roles.

 The 67-year-old defensive guru enlisted veterans Sue Bird and Alysha Clark as confidants to dispense a defensive-first mantra that’s filtered through the team.

-“He’s been super open from the jump about what we’re here to do and how he going to help facilitate and push us to get to that next level,” Clark said.
+“He’s been super open from the jump about what we’re here to do and how he’s going to help facilitate and push us to get to that next level,” Clark said.
 “He’s been super open to communication with all of us.
-There hasn’t been a day that’s gone by that if we see something or if we differently, we can just go talk to him about it and work together and hash things out.
+There hasn’t been a day that’s gone by that if we see something, we can just go talk to him about it and work together and hash things out.

 “That’s been a huge plus with the flow of this season.
 He really trusts us and has shown that through how he communicates and interacts with us.
 He’s a defensive guy, and for us this season, we’ve been relying on our defense even though we have all of our offensive threats back.
 We’ve allowed our defense to fuel us and he gives us a lot of confidence in that area.”

-Kloppenburg’s defensive acumen was on display during the WNBA semifinals while matching wits with Minnesota’s Cheryl Reeve, a sure-fire future Hall of Famer with four WNBA titles.
+Kloppenburg’s defensive acumen was on display during the WNBA semifinals while matching wits with Minnesota coach Cheryl Reeve, a sure-fire future Hall of Famer with four WNBA titles.

-Heading into Game 3 down 0-2 and needing a win to continue the best-of-five series, Reeve didn’t anticipate Kloppenburg abandoning his trademark trapping defense for a scheme in which Seattle switched every screen and scrambled to take away open shooters.
+Heading into Game 3 down 0-2 and needing a victory to continue the best-of-five series, Reeve didn’t anticipate Kloppenburg abandoning his trademark trapping defense for a scheme in which Seattle switched every screen and scrambled to take away open shooters.

 “We knew there was a really strong chance they would no longer trap and they would be in more switches,” Reeve said.
 “That’s what they went to.
 It took us a little bit, it took our guards a little bit to figure out to be aggressive.